 - The billing, charging and transactional processes to support EV recharging

 - The power infrastructure changes that are required to meet the new power needs of EV-based transporting without compromising on grid performance

 Solutions for both challenges require hardware and software-based cybersecurity to protect from many of the same risks already associated with connected vehicles, including cyber-hijacking of billing systems, vehicles or the grid; ransomware; stealing personal data, financial information or energy; and tampering with communications between EVs, billing and financial systems and grid-related infrastructure.

-GuardKnox’s Secure Network Orchestrator™ (SNO) product lines offers comprehensive cybersecurity protection against any type of known and unknown cyberattack for the electronic vehicle ecosystem.
+GuardKnox’s product lines offers comprehensive cybersecurity protection against any type of known and unknown cyberattack for the electronic vehicle ecosystem.

-GuardKnox's patented Service-Oriented Architecture (SOA) enables customization of the vehicle and secured on-board data storage and processing for automotive manufacturers.
-The high performance SNO platform houses SOA and allows unified communication as well as access control and service level partitioning.
+GuardKnox's Automotive SOA Framework enables customization of the vehicle and secured on-board data storage and processing for automotive manufacturers.
+The high-performance platform houses SOA and allows unified communication as well as access control and service level partitioning.

 The GuardKnox cybersecurity solution family is the foundational layer for added connectivity, services and personalization--creating an improved end-user experience and revenue generating opportunities for manufacturers.
 As a complete ECU, it integrates seamlessly into the vehicle, the value chain and the vehicle production process and offers an approach for securing the EV charging ecosystem.